solitarebecauseneon/UOCIS322-P2/README.md

 * Update your name and email in the `Dockerfile`.

-* You will submit your credentials.ini in canvas.
-It should have information on how we should get your `Dockerfile` and your git repo.
-Follow the same structure you found in previous projects when creating the credentials file.
+* You will submit your credentials.ini in Canvas.
+It should include your name and repo URL.

 ## Grading Rubric
 * If your code works as expected: 100 points.